keithhickman08/book/chapters/prg/julia/julia-parallel.md

 # Parallel Computing

-Though not intended as a replacement for Hadoop, parallelism in Julia is fairly straight-forward [@julia-wired].
+Though not intended as a replacement for Hadoop, parallelism in Julia is fairly straight-forward. [@julia-wired].

 ## Coroutines or Tasks